shaamil101/VideoGameUsingC/DESIGN.md

 ## Maps & Visibility
 Maps will be a separate module that the server will access for its map data structure and methods.
-Quote on valid maps from requirements spec:

-There will be a main data structure in the maps module will be the map_t struct.
-This structure should hold the array of arrays of chars for each gridpoint in the map.
-We'll reserve the chars as listed in the requirements spec.
-   * ` ` solid rock - interstitial space outside rooms
-   * `-` a horizontal boundary
-   * `|` a vertical boundary
-   * `+` a corner boundary
-   * `.` an empty room spot
-   * `#` an empty passage spot

 The map structure will store the map as read from the map.txt file (there will be a method to load a map.txt file into a map), but it will not store the player or gold data (the server needs to do that).
 Instead, it will provide methods that take in the map struct pointer, a list of players, and a list of gold, and will return the ascii representation of the map with players and gold on it.